teeaarbee/blog/content/week_23.md

 Meditated every day for almost 10Mins, Not really making any visible progress but I don’t expect anything from it.
 I just do it coz its cool among productive people 😎💅.
 <img src="https://i.imgur.com/8qg4n28.png" alt="med 20" style=" max-width: 600px;width: 100%; height: auto; display: block; margin: 10px 0;" >

-They say you will start getting the befits once you learn **How to meditate** which I am sure I will learn if I continue trying every day, let’s see where meditating or at least trying to meditate leads me 🤧
+They say you will start getting the benefits once you learn **How to meditate** which I am sure I will learn if I continue trying every day, let’s see where meditating or at least trying to meditate leads me 🤧

 I tried a new app for only a day, it was nice but I like calm more, I will however try out different apps after I am done with the 30days introduction course in calm.